Return to the Blog Page

 Simple way to trace a profile of Cornice

-To help match a Cornice which was Ran in-situ, normally when the property was first built, we help you get a template made, We help regardless of using our services, as we have done for many years.
+To help match your Cornice up which if its an older property, it may well have been Ran in-situ this is normally when the property was first built, but we can help you get a template made so it can be matched, we help regardless of you using us, we have done this now for many years.

-Has it been ran in situ!
-How to tell, a Cornice has tell-tale signs to show if originally Ran in-situ, the main ones are the plaster is a solid feel when you knock on it or tap it, it also the back is enlaced with different coloured local materials throughout the deeper core, the Ceiling is normally constructed with wooden laths, Craftsman easily able to create nice deep hollowing members in the Cornice if they wished even up and past the Ceiling or Wall line, *Modern Materials like Plasterboard doesn’t allow this* they Ran the Cornice on the wall placed on wooden battens or guides prior to the main Plastering of the Room, then cut a popular shape from a stylesbook in tin fastened to a wooden brace or (right angled Horse) so picked a shape based on what was popular for that time period for that property etc, after doing their batch of homes, just disposed of the tooling (Running Horse).
+To check if it has been ran in situ! there are tell-tale signs to show show originally Ran in-situ, the main ones are the plaster Cove feels solid if you knock or tap it, the backing of it is enlaced with different core base material, normally locally found, also you normally find the main Ceiling is constructed using wooden laths, Then the Craftsman were able to create the pattern of the Cornice to run past into the Ceiling line easy, sometimes the wall too, *Modern Materials like Plasterboard doesn’t allow this the same* they Ran the Cornice first by placing wooden battens or guides prior to Plastering the main wall of the Room, some had a favourite shape or would be in-keeping with the period time or some even used a stylesbook as reference, they cut the shape in tin, fastened to a wooden right angled brace “Horse” then forced a bulk plaster into it running in situ serval coats until smooth top coat, each corner was made up by hand ans still is if we Run, using a Joint rule (which is same a a saw blade without the teeth) so they just picked a shape based on what was popular for that time period, after work was finished maybe doing a batch of homes, they just disposed of the tooling (Running Horse).

-Now, How to reproduce that profile which is needed to produce a new matching Cornice, lets do it with Pictures
+Now, How to reproduce that profile for the new matching Cornice, lets do it with Pictures

-How do we do it, well just cut up through the Cornice, I use a Multi tool as below, you can use a Saw, grinder etc (but that’s Dusty) or sometimes just a utility knife.
-Ill show you now.
+- We just need to cut into not through the Cornice, we use a Multi tool as above, you can use a Saw, grinder etc (but that’s Dusty) or sometimes just a utility knife.

-So choose the point in the room where to cut through your Cove, cut a vertical line with your preferred tool about 3/4″ deep (don’t cut too DEEP through the Cornice) there is no real need, as you can offer the paper up and trim the paper until it fits in the corner, the edges of the paper now need to be touching the wall and ceiling lines, so chop away cut it until the paper fits in the corner, as the corner on the paper is not needed at all
+So to recap: Choose the area in the room where to cut through your Cove, cut a vertical line with your preferred tool about 3/4″ deep (no need to cut too DEEP all the way through the Cornice) you can trim the paper until it fits in the corner, the paper needs to be touching the wall and ceiling lines as above photo shows, so chop away cut it until the paper fits, the corner part beyond cove is not needed at all

-Carefully Pencil a nice line wall to ceiling over your Cornice, after you have done that.
-You will end up with something like this in Photo below.
+Carefully trace the Cornice, after you have done that.
+You will end up with something like this in the Photo below.

-So because to didn’t cut a Deep line in the Cornice, you can now easily repair it using filler, when filled, sand it or rub down using water and 120s or 180s Wet/Dry paper and sponge off.
+So because you didn’t cut a deep a groove in your Cornice, its easily to repair using fillers, sand or rub down using water and 120s or 180s Wet/Dry paper and sponge off.

-Finally, nearly forgot to mention you need the paper or card touching the 2 edges on the wall and ceiling showing by the ARROWS in above photo, so you are left with a pencil line drawing of a shape, you now have your template, job done
+Finally got there, dont forget the paper needs to be touching the 2 edges on the wall and ceiling like the ARROWS in above photo, so you are left with a pencil line drawing of a shape, you now have your template, job done

-We do this mostly for Insurance Companies due to costs for labour which sometimes cannot be realised by an individual or direct paying customer.
+We do this mostly for Insurance Companies due to costs in labour which sometimes cannot be realised by an individuals and direct paying customers.

 Vulcan Works.
 Dixon Street, Horwich.
 BL6 7PH